nkn-ctrl/TryHackMe/Jr_Penetration_Tester/Nmap.md

 - list file: `nmap -iL list_of_hosts.txt`
 <br>

 `nmap -sL TARGETS`: This option will give you a detailed list of the hosts that Nmap will scan without scanning them; however, Nmap will attempt a reverse-DNS resolution on all the targets to obtain their names.
-(If you don’t want Nmap to the DNS server, you can add -n.)
+(If you don’t want Nmap to the DNS server, you can add `-n`.)

 ### Discovering Live Hosts